 Apart from Big 5 game drives, guests can also enjoy bush walks, night drives, sleep-outs under the stars, bird-watching and off-road game drives in private areas of the Greater Kruger area.
-There are numerous private reserves bordering the Kruger National Park as well as private concessions with in the national park.
-With in these private areas are safari lodges to suit all travellers and all budgets.
+There are numerous private reserves bordering the Kruger National Park as well as private concessions within the national park.
+Within these private areas are safari lodges to suit all travellers and all budgets.

 Some of the best game viewing areas of the Greater Kruger Park are in the private concessions that share unfenced borders with the park, so wildlife flows freely between them.
 In these concessions, guests are taken on exciting off-road game drives and guided walks in the bush.

-The most well known of these private reserves is the Sabi Sand, where phenomenal leopard sightings happen!
+The most well known of these private reserves in the Sabi Sand, where phenomenal leopard sightings happen!
 North of Sabi is the Timbavati Game Reserve and Klaserie Private Nature Reserves.
 The Manyelti Game Reserve links Sabi and Timbavati, allowing game to move freely between these havens.

 View our Kruger Area Map to see all the private reserves and lodges available in the Greater Kruger!